Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 The IMS sponsors a Management Scholars Program for academically talented students in the three IMS departments (Accounting, Business Administration, Economics).
 To join the Management Scholars Program, a student must satisfy the following criteria:

-a) Have a declared major or minor in Accounting, Business Administration, Corporate Communication, and/or Economics.
+a) Have a declared major or minor in Accounting, Business Administration, Corporate Communication, Entrepreneurship, and/or Economics.
 However, the IMS Director may invite or permit other students to join the Management Scholars Program who do not meet this criteria, such as first-year students who have not yet declared a major or minor.

 b) Have an overall GPA of 3.25 or higher or exhibit strong academic potential if the student is a first-year student.